mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/define-infrastructure/index.md

 Give your cluster a unique name suitable for your environment.

-Set the environment variable to be used throughout this documentation:
+Set the environment variable to be used throughout this procedure:

 ```sh
 CLUSTER_NAME=my-preprovisioned-cluster